-In the whole of my motoring experience, I haven’t come across anything in or on the body of an automobile like the dreaded ‘check engine light‘; aka MIL, CEL – and just about any other (not so) fancy name manufacturers or mechanics decide to call it.
+In the whole of my motoring experience, I haven’t come across anything in or on the body of an automobile like the dreaded ‘check engine light‘; aka MIL, CEL, and just about any other (not so) fancy name manufacturers or mechanics decide to call it.

 With hundreds of different parts, tens of sensors, actuators, and relays, the modern automobile, while being a marvel of engineering, is also something just waiting to fail…

-This is where the OBD scanner comes in: an excellent, cute little handheld computer that slots into the OBDII port, right under the dash and like a medium, communicates with your ECU – where all the codes are set, errors stored, and misbehavior of the vehicle in question is laid in black and white, on modern cars, post-1996, at least for those made for the US market.
+This is where the OBD II code reader comes in: an excellent, cute little handheld computer that slots into the OBDII port, right under the dash and like a medium, communicates with your ECU – where all the codes are set, errors stored, and misbehavior of the vehicle in question is laid in black and white, on modern cars, post-1996, at least for those made for the US market.

 Why churn out thousands of dollars when you can, for less than 10% of that cost, get an option that will serve in the most brilliant of manners?

-This is the promise of the Ancel AD410 OBD II Scanner…
+This is the promise of the Ancel AD410 OBD II code reader…

 This is what I’ll be guiding you through with this review.